 Comal County Sheriff's Office Crime Prevention

 The Comal County Sheriff's Office works hard to stop crimes before they happen.
 This effort is spearheaded by Crime Prevention team which is part of the Community Resource Team (CRT) of the Comal Co.
 Sheriff’s Office.
 The CRT officers, led by Sgt.
 Rick Cardenas and Cpl.
-Carrie Batusic is comprised of school resource, crime prevention, and DARE deputies.
+John Montanez is comprised of school resource, crime prevention, and DARE deputies.
 This unit acts as a team to perform the community policing functions of the agency.

 The Comal County Sheriff's Office C.A.P.T.U.R.E.
 Program